Cranberry-Juice/BroncoSpacetTestbed/readme.md

 The main simulink file is `clean.slx`.
 This is where the simulation and controller lives.
 With a few exceptions, all other files are supporting files.

 ## Closing the project
 Closing the project window closes all related files.
-This ensures the files properly save.
+This ensures the files save properly.

 ## Neccessary MATLAB Add-Ons